Sindurav/CodingInterviews/VISA 2019 Software Engineer New Grad/README.md

 - The game is won if the child can reach at the end of the string, taking jumps with minimum required power.
 The power of a jump is given by the number of tiles in the path of a jump as indicated in the diagram below.
 In 10101, the power of the jump from beginning to the first tile is 1 but from the first tile to the third tile is 2, and so on

 Find the minimum power the child's jump should have in order to win the game for different binary strings.
-NoteL The value on the last tile determines which tiles to jump on.
+Note: The value on the last tile determines which tiles to jump on.
 This is because all tiles landed on mush have the same value and the child must land on the last tile to complete the fame.
 In one jump, the child can jump to the right, any distance from 1 to the value of the power of her jump.

+[image1]: ./images/BinaryJumpsExample.JPG "BinaryJumpsExample"
+![BinaryJumpsExample][image1]

 Constraints
 - 1 <= Length of game <= 100000